 Our MAFH directors have been in close consultation and taking guidance from the CDC and local, state and federal health officials to determine the most effective safety guidelines for our upcoming camp season.
-Guidelines will be followed and established to maintain a safe camp environment.
-References used to establish MAFH Operational Plan: CDC Guidelines Delaware Health and Social Services American Camp Association Field Guide for Camps.
+Guidelines will be followed and established to maintain a safe resident camp environment. *References used to establish MAFH Operational Plan: CDC Guideline, Delaware Health and Social Services, American Camp Association Field Guide for Camps.

 |When registering for partial payment programs, do we mark all of the payments and then will it automatically be deducted the 15th of the months listed?
 Or do we have to go on and pay for each on separately on the 15th of the month?|

 |During the checkout process of registration, the payments in which you select will be paid at registration.
 Therefore, if you would like to only pay the first installment, please only select the first installment.
 You have the ability of selecting any or all of the payments if you would like to pay those up front, however you do not have to.
 The only payment required at registration is the first $125 deposit payment.
 The system at check out will then allow you to opt into automatic payments if you would like.
 If opted in to automatic payments, the system will automatically bill you for those upcoming installments on the due date.
 If you do not opt into automatic payments, then you, as the user, will need to log in and manually make those payments before or on those due dates.
 Essentially you can pay those installments whenever you would like (all at once, or before/on the due dates).|

 |How old do the campers need to be to attend camp, and do you take beginners?|

 |Most of the campers are in middle school or High School, 6th through 12th grade.
 They are at all levels of ability.
 We have an experienced coaching staff, so camp is great for all levels, including beginners.|

 |How do you group the campers for instructional sessions, and camp teams?|